Chart Color Schemes

 Moonah was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Moonah's population showed higher cultural diversity than most local areas, with 28.8% born overseas and 26.0% speaking a language other than English at home.
-Christianity was the predominant religion in Moonah, accounting for 35.6%.
-Hinduism had a notable presence of 8.9%, compared to 5.8% across Greater Hobart.
+Moonah's population showed high cultural diversity, with 28.8% born overseas and 26.0% speaking a language other than English at home.
+Christianity was the predominant religion, at 35.6%.
+Hinduism was notably higher in Moonah at 8.9%, compared to Greater Hobart's 5.8%.

 Frequently Asked Questions - Diversity